-The Grand-Lieu Lake is an internationally important wetland for its biological richness.
-Its low water level makes it the largest natural plain lake in France during winter, with a surface area of about 6000 ha compared to 2300 ha in summer (luxuriant particular vegetation; nearly 270 bird species).
+The Grand-Lieu lake is an internationally important wetland for its rich biological diversity.
+Its low water level makes it the largest natural plain lake in France during winter, with its surface area changing from approximately 6300 ha in winter to 2000 ha in summer (lush vegetation; nearly 300 bird species).

-2700 hectares are classified as a National Natural Reserve and 650 hectares as a Regional Natural Reserve, which notably prohibits hunting and public access within the reserve to preserve the fauna and flora from disturbance.
+2700 ha are classified as a National Natural Reserve and 650 ha as a Regional Natural Reserve, which prohibits activities such as hunting and public circulation within the reserve, to preserve its fauna and flora from disturbance.

 Have you visited this activity?
 Share your experience!